charliejeynes/food_standard_agency/README.md

 ## Contents

+The data loading, data wrangling and data analysis (all below functions) are compiled in the `notebooks/masterscript_with_markdown`

 ### Dictionary

 A nested dictionary was built in order to rename values and variables to comprehensible and meaningful names.
 The input data is the F&Y survey guide.